k2052/developer.2052.me/source/partials/about.md

 You are spending more and more time modifying your editor; building extensions, plugins and themes, and getting the sidebar just right.
-It is easy to forget about your code when you editor is so amazing.
+It is easy to forget about your code when your editor is so amazing.

-You learn that the environment isn't that big of deal and if a bunch of people use it perhaps it is okay.
+You learn that the environment isn't that big of a deal and if a bunch of people use it perhaps it is okay.

 These days you could be productive in Notepad if it came to that.
 Except for Eclipse, no one can be productive in that but that is because Eclipse is a wizard that pretended to be an editor but was really just a dialog all along.
-But those dialogs have a text area and if you give me a text area, I'll code mountains invisible.
+But those dialogs have a textarea and if you give me a textarea, I'll code mountains invisible.

 ### I broke LISP